evilpapa/ray/doc/source/cluster/kubernetes/k8s-ecosystem/prometheus-grafana.md

 * `targetLabels`: We added `spec.targetLabels[0].ray.io/cluster` because we want to include the name of the RayCluster in the metrics that will be generated by this ServiceMonitor.
 The `ray.io/cluster` label is part of the Ray head node service and it will be transformed into a `ray_io_cluster` metric label.
 That is, any metric that will be imported, will also contain the following label `ray_io_cluster=<ray-cluster-name>`.
 This may seem optional but it becomes mandatory if you deploy multiple RayClusters.

-## Step 6: Collect Worker Node metrics with PodMonitors
+## 步骤 6: Collect Worker Node metrics with PodMonitors

 KubeRay operator does not create a Kubernetes service for the Ray worker Pods, therefore we cannot use a Prometheus ServiceMonitor to scrape the metrics from the worker Pods.
 To collect worker metrics, we can use `Prometheus PodMonitors CRD` instead.